 World Bank Governor

-Gunnar Bragi Sveinsson, Minister for Foreign Affairs, represents Iceland on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
-The governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Iceland’s alternate governor is Bjarni Benediktsson, Minister of Finance and Economic Affairs.
+Thordis Kolbrun Reykfjord Gylfadottir, Minister for Foreign Affairs and International Development Cooperation, represents Iceland on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
+The Governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
+Iceland’s Alternate Governor is Bjarni Benediktsson, Minister of Finance and Economic Affairs.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Iceland’s interests at the Bank to the executive director (ED) representing Iceland, Denmark, Estonia, Finland, Latvia, Lithuania, Norway, and Sweden.
+The Governor Delegates responsibility for overseeing the day-to-day business of Iceland’s interests at the Bank to the Executive Director (ED) representing Iceland, Denmark, Estonia, Finland, Latvia, Lithuania, Norway, and Sweden.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that affect World Bank Group general operations.
-Satu Santala (Finland) is the current ED representing the constituency on the 25-member World Bank Board of Executive Directors, and Giedre Balcytyte (Lithuania) is the alternate executive director.
+Lene Lind (Norway) is the ED representing the Nordic-Baltic constituency on the 25-member World Bank Board of Executive Directors, and Joergen Frotzler (Sweden) is the Alternate Executive Director.

 Shares and Voting Power